Framing Calculator

 Contractor installed$900–$2,000

-Real-world note: Basement partition walls are one of the most common DIY framing projects.
-The main challenge: concrete slab floors require powder-actuated nailers or concrete screws for the bottom plate — a standard nail gun won't work.
+Real-world note: Concrete slab floors require powder-actuated nailers or concrete screws for the bottom plate — a standard nail gun won’t work.
 Rent a powder-actuated tool ($20–$40/day) or use Tapcon concrete screws with a hammer drill.
-Also note: if the basement has any moisture history, use pressure-treated lumber for the bottom plate only — it costs ~$5 more but resists rot if water ever contacts it.
+Use pressure-treated lumber for the bottom plate only — it costs ~$5 more but resists rot if water ever contacts it.

 Example 2 — Exterior Wall Addition (20 ft × 9 ft, 16" OC)

-Framing a new 20 ft exterior wall for a home addition or garage conversion.
+Framing a new 20 ft exterior wall for a home addition.
 Load-bearing, 2×6 framing for insulation depth, two window openings.

 ItemQtyUnit CostTotal